 - Only in Stowe you’ll find Vermont’s highest peak: Mount Mansfield, the perfect destination for summer hiking adventures and mountain activities year-round.

-- Green Mountain Byway passes right through Stowe—offering visitors access to may of Vermont’s hidden gems.
+- Green Mountain Byway passes right through Stowe—offering visitors access to many of Vermont’s hidden gems.
 From history and culture, to scenic views and outdoor recreation, take a scenic drive on—and off—this incredibly special Vermont road.

-- Trapp Family Lodge, originally built in 1950 and curently run by the family that inspired The Sound of Music, offers sweeping mountain views from its property from which you can get a trail pass to hike, bike, take a tour, and more.
+- Trapp Family Lodge, originally built in 1950 and currently run by the family that inspired The Sound of Music, offers sweeping mountain views from its property from which you can get a trail pass to hike, bike, take a tour, and more.